Auerilas/ecopy/docs/source/matrix_comps.rst

 		A species x trait matrix for ordination, where objects are rows and descriptors/variables as columns.
 Can have mixed data types (both quantitative and qualitative).
 In order to account for factors, this method creates dummy variables for each factor and then assigns weights to each dummy column based on the number of observations in each column.

 	ndim: int
-		Number of axes and components to save
+		Number of axes and components to save.

 	**Attributes**

 	.. py:attribute:: traitVecs

-		A pandas.DataFrame of trait loadings
+		A pandas.DataFrame of trait loadings.

 	.. py:attribute:: envVecs

-		A pandas.DataFrame of environmental loadings
+		A pandas.DataFrame of environmental loadings.

 	.. py:attribute:: normedTraits

-		Species coordinates along each axis
+		Species coordinates along each axis.

 	.. py:attribute:: normedEnv

-		Site coordinates along each axis
+		Site coordinates along each axis.

 	.. py:attribute:: evals

-		Eigenvalues for all axes (not just saved ones)
+		Eigenvalues for all axes (not just saved ones).

 	**Methods**